- 3 carrots

 - 1 red pepper

 Peel or scrub your carrots clean.
 Trim the tops off your carrots.
 Halve.
 Cut into little batons (with an adults help, if needed).

 Cucumbers are easier to cut.
 Halve.
 Halve each halve.
 Cut into sticks, as big or as small as you like.

 Red peppers are fun to chop.
 Cut a panel off the side.
 Cut another side panel off.
 Keep doing the same till you have 4 panels and the middle bit with the stem and seeds.
 Toss the seeds/stem bit away.
 Slice the pepper panels.

+DID YOU KNOW?
 The word crudité is French and means ‘raw’.